Croatian Democratic Union: Legislative

 The following is a summary of the party's results in legislative elections for the Croatian Parliament.
 The "Total votes" and "Percentage" columns include sums of votes won by pre-election coalitions HDZ had been part of.
 After the preferential votes were included in the election system, the votes column also includes the sum of votes for HDZ's candidates on the coalition lists.
 The "Total seats" column includes sums of seats won by HDZ in election constituencies plus representatives of ethnic minorities affiliated with HDZ.

 Presidential

 The following is a list of presidential candidates endorsed by HDZ in elections for President of Croatia.

 European Parliament

 Party presidents since 1989

 The chart below shows a timeline of the Croatian Democratic Union presidents and the Prime Ministers of Croatia.
 The left bar shows all the president of the HDZ, and the right bar shows the corresponding make-up of the Croatian government at that time.
-The blue (HDZ) and red (SDP) colours correspond to which party led the government.
+The blue (HDZ) and red (SDP) colors correspond to which party led the government.
 The last names of the respective prime ministers are shown, the Roman numeral stands for the cabinets.